-This post is the interpretation of the analogy which I wrote about recently, (the significance of jewish marriage customs).
+This post is the interpretation of the analogy which I wrote about recently, (The Beauty and Significance of Jewish Marriage Customs).
 If we look at these Jewish customs in the light of Jesus Christ and His Bride then we will begin to see, not only the beauty of the analogy, but also the bearing this has on us as Christ’s Bride, the Church.

 All the Way from His Father’s House